aklabo/peta2/README.md

 # peta2

-- A simple application with Node.js + express + ejs.
+- A simple interactive application with Node.js + express + ejs + Socket.IO.
 - Any kind of contribution will be welcomed by anyone in this organization.
-- WebSocket をなんとかする予定...

 #Getting Started